 STEP 4: Now, click on the columns tab to verify the input columns, and then click ok.
 In this tab, we can uncheck the unwanted columns also.

 By clicking ok, we have done with our source part.

 STEP 5: Let us configure the destination by double-clicking the Excel file destination

-Here we selected the DimGeography.xls as our excel destination sheet
+Here we selected DimGeography.xls as our Excel destination sheet.

 TIP: You have to create the Excel sheet before using it in the Excel Connection Manager, and the Excel file should not be open while running the package.

-TIP: If you checkmark the First row has column names option then, Column names will be saved in the first row of the selected Excel sheet.
+TIP: If you checkmark the First row that has a column names option, then Column names will be saved in the first row of the selected Excel sheet.

-Here we selected the DimGeography table so, to check the result you have to open the DimGeography sheet inside the DimGeography.xls
+Here we selected the DimGeography table to export Data From SQL Server To Excel.
+So to check the result, you have to open the DimGeography sheet inside the DimGeography.xls

-Once you complete with mapping, click on the Ok button to finish the project development.
+Once you complete mapping, click on the Ok button to finish the project development.
 Let us run the SSIS Export Data From SQL Server To Excel package and see

 Let us open the Excel file and check the result.